Peter Lam Both: Career

-He submitted his resignation to the chairman of the SPLM on November 15, 2008 stating that Both was time pressed with his studies.
-But those who monitored the situation in Canada said that Peter was humiliated when the Liaison Office for the Government of Southern Sudan was appointed and left him and key SPLM leaders in Canada out of the office.
+Both submitted his resignation to the chairman of the SPLM on November 15, 2008, stating that he was time pressed with his studies.
+But those who monitored the situation in Canada said that he was humiliated when the Liaison Office for the Government of Southern Sudan was appointed and left him and key SPLM leaders in Canada out of the office.
 Both did not know how to explain this action to the SPLM leaders in Canada who thought Both had a role in the appointments.
 At the same time, Both could not point fingers at the leaders in Juba who actually did the appointments due to the political sensitivity of the issue.
-The appointments made were seen by all southern Sudanese in Canada as tribally motivated, but what is puzzling is that Peter is known to detest tribalism and could not possibly be linked to those appointments.
+The appointments made were seen by all southern Sudanese in Canada as tribally motivated, but what is puzzling is that Both is known to detest tribalism and could not possibly be linked to those appointments.
 Resignation was an easy route for him to avoid being associated with those appointments.
-But Peter always denied those claims, saying that Both has completed the work Both was asked to do.
+But Both always denied those claims, saying that he has completed the work he was asked to do.
 Both always says, "I have accomplished what was hard to do; what has remained now is the day today management of the chapters and the nurturing of our bilateral diplomatic relations with Canada, which does not require rocket science."

+In January 2023, the SPLM swore in Peter Lam Both as its Secretary General.

+Publications

-His publications include: South Sudan: forgotten tragedy (2003), International Relations of Ethiopia (2004) and upcoming memoirs entitled Difficult Journey to be published by the University of Calgary Press.
+His publications include South Sudan: forgotten tragedy (2003) and International Relations of Ethiopia (2004).
 Both has also published peer-reviewed articles with Journal of Social Work and Journal of Educational Action Research in 2008.